PraxisMapper/Hypothesis/README.md

 # GPSExploreGame
-Explore areas via PlusCodes for points
+Explore areas via PlusCodes for points.
+Use points for gameplay actions like claiming an area to control.

 Privacy Policy:
 Short version: Ads suck.
 Tracking data sucks.
 This app uses neither for monetary purposes.
 It send an ID to the leaderboards only to update your scores on the leaderboard.